 2000.
 India and Free Trade: A Closer Look at Bhopal.
 Documentary Film.
 Distributed by Indie-India.
 (Indie-India is a New York based organization promoting independent cinema from India).

 2013.
-“Transcending Boundaries: Mallika Sengupta on being a Woman and a Writer.”
+“Transcending Borders in Publishing: The example of Mallika Sengupta, Bengali Woman Writer.”
 In Transnationalism and Resistance: Experience and Experiment in Women's Writing.
 Eds.
 Stephenie Young and Adele Parker.
 Rodopi Press, Amsterdam.
 259-84.

 2012.
 “Mapping Manipur.”
 In Countering Displacements: The Creativity and Resilience of Indigenous and Refugee-ed Peoples.
 Eds.
 Daniel Coleman, Erin Goheen, Wafaa Hasan, Agnes Kramer-Hamstra.
 U of Alberta Press, Edmonton: 115-50.